Skip to main content

 COVID-19 opens access to more classes and opportunities

 With the COVID-19 pandemic resulting in unprecedented isolation, many providers are offering even more free courses using the MOOC model.
-Not only that, many courses that previously charged for certificates are now offering them free - Coursera just announced free certificates for 115 courses.
+Not only that, many courses that previously charged for certificates are now offering them free.

 In addition, Coursera, edX, and Udacity also offer financial aid and scholarships for certificate programs.
 To apply, click here for financial aid information from Coursera, edX, or Udacity.